 When is it ordered?

-This test is primarily ordered when a health practitioner suspects that symptoms may be due to a CAH other than 21-hydroxylase deficiency or 11-beta-hydroxylase deficiency and/or wants to rule it out.
+This test is primarily ordered when a healthcare practitioner suspects that symptoms may be due to a CAH other than 21-hydroxylase deficiency or 11-beta-hydroxylase deficiency and/or wants to rule it out.
 An affected person may have signs and symptoms that include:

 With 3-beta-hydroxysteroid dehydrogenase deficiency